-+ Planning for Emergencies - The Planning for Emergencies guidance booklet ( described as the Planning4Emergencies-booklet, in the Downloads section below) offers advice to businesses on how to plan and prepare for emergencies, how to deal with an incident, and how to get things back to normal following the incident.
++ Planning for Emergencies - The Planning for Emergencies guidance booklet (described as the Planning4Emergencies-booklet, in the Documents section) offers advice to businesses on how to plan and prepare for emergencies, how to deal with an incident, and how to get things back to normal following the incident.
 Businesses and city centre residents are encouraged to use the booklet to help them prepare contingency plans for emergencies and disruption.

-+ Planning for Emergencies: Our Plan Templates – (described as the Planning4Emergs-OurPlanTplate document in the Downloads section below).
++ Planning for Emergencies: Our Plan Templates – (described as the Planning4Emergs-OurPlanTplate document in the Documents section).
 This booklet contains useful plan templates into which businesses and residents can input their own information, and use them as a basis for creating their own plans.

 + City Centre Evacuation Zone Map – Detailing the nineteen city centre evacuation zones.
 These zones help ensure a controlled response can be implemented and aid in communicating areas affected by disruption or emergencies.

-These documents are available to download via the Downloads tab at the bottom of this page.
+These documents are available to download via the Documents section.
 You can also call into the Civic Hall in Leeds and collect these in hardcopy by asking at Reception.